 The interval that starts after the user has authenticated and ends when the user logs out, or when their session is terminated.
 For browser-based clients, AM manages user sessions across one or more web applications by setting a session cookie.
-See also CTS-based sessions and Client-based sessions.
+Learn more in CTS-based sessions and Client-based sessions.